Celebrate the Local Culture

 Annual Plant Sale Fundraiser for the Blue Hill Public Library

 Plants of all sorts, baked goods, silent auction—this fun annual event is popular so plan to arrive early if you have your gardening gloves set on something in particular.
-The library is a short walk from the inn and we can have your purchases delivered if they are too heavy to carry back.
+The library is a short walk from the inn, and we can have your purchases delivered if they are too heavy to carry back.

 Flash in the Pans!
 Steel Drum Street Dance